 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete

-Develop Needs Assessment Complete a needs assessment to determine what future efforts will be needed to integrate
+Develop Needs Assessment Complete a needs a issessment to determine what future effo orts will be neede d to integrate

 RHC operations into Workspace.

 FY 2017-18 SY RH

-Current Update Completed.
+Current Update Completed. - • • • •

-Reduce Complexity of Our Organization >>> Managing Member Interactions
+• Reduce Complexity of Our Organization >>> Managing Member Interactions

 The ability to provide world-class service to our members is dependent on ensuring LACERA manages member interactions in an efficient manner, measures service levels, and keeps an accurate record of member interactions in the member's file.
 LACERA will focus resources on expanding our ability to record and store inbound and outbound calls with members to the Benefits and Disability Retirement Services divisions.
 Recording calls ensures we have an accurate record of member interactions, which improves service and can be leveraged to provide quality assurance and training to staff.
 We will also begin focusing on the development of a Member Service Center queuing system to improve our ability to forecast, budget, and allocate staffing resources and improve management of service levels in the Member Service Center.

-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Member Service Center Queue System: Planning Needs assessment and planning for implementation of a queuing system in the Mem Services Center.
-FY 2018-19 SY MS Current Update Significant work was not ready for that required function training on function UAT process.
-The management sys 2022. a rollout. ctionality is cnality in M e goal is to The team ha available.
-T larch or Apri launch the s been workir he team is ex l.
-Following th new appointm ng with the vence pected to go the se training, we we ment and queue or to ensure ough vill re-enter a Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Call Recording, Benefits Division: Planning Planning the impler mentation a nd rollout of c all recording fo r Benefits Divisio n Specialists.
-FY 2019-20 SY BE Current Update This project has be outbound calls to bers in Benefit s who make
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Member Service Center Queue System: Planning Needs assessment Services Center. and planni ng for implem entation of a qu euing system in t the Member FY 2018-19 SY MS Significant work was not ready for that required func- training on function UAT process.
+The management system 2022. a rollout. ctionality is onality in N e goal is to The team ha available.
+T /larch or Apri b launch the as been workin he team is ex I. Following th new appointm ng with the vend pected to go the ne training, we v nent and queue dor to ensure rough vill re-enter a Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Call Recording, Benefits Division: Planning Planning the imple mentation a nd rollout of c all recording fo or Benefits Divisio on Specialists.
+FY 2019-20 SY BE Current Update This project has b outbound calls to nbers in Benefit s who make

-Reduce Complexity of Our Organization >>> Managing Member Interactions (Continued)
+• Reduce Complexity of Our Organization >>> Managing Member Interactions

-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Call Recording, Disability Division: Planning Planning the imple Investigators. ementation and rollout o f call recording g for Disability D Division FY 2017-18 SY DR Current Update Systems has completed the planning for the technical implementation of the call recording.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Call Recording, Disability Division: Planning Planning the implementation and rollout of call recording for Disability Division Investigators.
+FY 2017-18 SY DR Current Update Systems has completed the planning for the technical implementation of the call recording.
 Disability staff still has to be engaged to discuss the call-recording rollout.
 LACERA is in the process of hiring a Compliance Director.
 Once the Compliance Director has been hired, we will revisit this goal, given that information discussed on these calls is highly sensitive.
-Task Implementation Owner Partners In Process Substantially Complete Replace Call Recording System Schedule Replace current ca all recording g software an d storage.
-Complete FY 2018-19 SY BE, DR, MS Current Update recording ports and implementation la LACERA to pivot was terminated.
-During FY 2019-2020, this objective was listed as "In Process," with 48 additional recording ports added and 24 designated for Disability staff, scheduled for implementation later in FY 2019-2020.
-The COVID-19 pandemic required LACERA to pivot to a cloud-based Call Center solution.
-As a result, this objective was terminated.
-Systems will work with Member Services, Retiree Healthcare, and the IT Council to developing a post-COVID telecom strategy, including a call
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Replace Call Recording System Replace current ca Ill recording g software an d storage.
+FY 2018-19 SY BE, DR, MS Current Update During FY 2019- recording ports ad implementation la LACERA to pivot was terminated.
+S and the IT Counc recording system dded and 2 ater in FY 2 to a cloud Systems w il to develo 24 designate 2019-2020.
+T -based Call (ill work with I d for Disability he COVID-19 Center solutio Nember Servi y staff, schedul) pandemic req n.
+As a result, t ices, Retiree H ed for uired his objective ealthcare,

-Reduce Complexity of Our Organization >>> Workspace
+• Reduce Complexity of Our Organization >>> Workspace